FLock-io/testnet-training-node-quickstart/README.md

 # testnet-training-node-quickstart

-This repository contains a demo script for you to fine-tune a Gemma model for train.flock.io.
+This repository contains demo scripts for you to fine-tune supported language models for train.flock.io.

 ## Quickstart